-“The plates were part of the Oxford and Cambridge series,” Jack said.
+“The plates were part of the Oxford and Cambridge series,” he says.
 “Each showed a building there.
 The images are all associated with education, at a time when he was designing The University of Virginia.”

 One depicts a domed, neo-Palladian image of Radcliffe Library at Oxford University, similar to the domed library Jefferson would design for U.Va.
 It is framed, as all in the series are, by an octagon.

-“Think about it,” he said.
+“Think about it,” he says.
 “Here’s a man sitting in a octagon-shaped house, dining at an octagon-shaped table and eating from a plate with an octagon-framed image of a dome-shaped library.”